matestack/matestack-ui-core/docs/guides/essential/04_forms_edit_new_create_update_delete.md

 # Essential Guide 4: Forms & Actions (Create, Update, Delete)

-Welcome to the forth part of the 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!
+Welcome to the fourth part of our essential guide about building a web application with matestack.

 ## Introduction